An honors thesis in History aims to address a new research question or reinterpret a moment in history through an analysis of primary sources.

 Bing Honors College (BHC) is a two-week program in early September for students actively engaged in researching and drafting their honors theses.
 The History Department participates regularly in the BHC with a course that prepares interested students for writing a thesis in History.

-Honors Mentorship Project
+Young-Park Honors Mentorship Program

-The Honors Thesis Mentorship Project brings together History Honors students with History Graduate Students to the thesis writers an additional layer of support and a realistic lens into graduate life and research.
+The Young-Park Honors Thesis Mentorship Program brings together History Honors students with History Graduate Students to the thesis writers an additional layer of support and a realistic lens into graduate life and research.
 Honors students take responsibility for setting the agenda in terms of what they want from their mentor, be it writing, research, or emotional support and in terms of degree of structure.
 The project does not create a third reader in the thesis process.
 Instead, it provides further scaffolding for successful thesis writing, diversifies professionalization opportunities for graduate students, and fosters greater connection between undergraduate and graduate communities within the department.
 The relationship between graduate student mentors and undergraduate thesis writers is non-hierarchical and highly collaborative.
 Participation in the mentorship project is optional and is highly recommended to all thesis writers in the major.
 2022-23 Contact: jdepew [at] stanford.edu (Jennifer Depew)

 How to Apply